Dynamic Control of Service Systems with Returns: Application to Design of Post-Discharge Hospital Readmission Prevention Programs: Numerical Experiments

 In this section, we first conduct a simulation study to: (1) investigate the performance of the fluid-based control policies for the original stochastic system (with both stationary and time-varying arrivals), and (2) identify parameter regimes where the post-service intervention can lead to significant cost savings.
 Next, in Section \ref{sec:case}, we conduct a case study where we examine the robustness and application of the results to the hospital readmission application.

-We use a direct translation of the optimal fluid-based policy for the stochastic system described in Section \ref{sssub:trans} (referred to as the \emph{fluid policy}) and evaluate its performance over both finite and infinite-horizon intervals.
-We evaluate the performance of the fluid policy based on both the long-run expected cost of the system as well as the expected cost over a finite-horizon of 90 days and starting from different initial states.
+We directly translate the fluid policy to an admissible policy for the stochastic system.
+At each departure epoch $t_k,k\geq0$ the return probability is determined through $p^{\tilde{\pi}}(X(t_k),Y(t_k))$ where $p^{\tilde{\pi}}(\cdot,\cdot)$ is the optimal solution of the transient fluid control problem starting from state $(X(t_k),Y(t_k))$.
+Note that the translated policy is determined based on the state of the system at each departure epoch, which may deviate from the predicted fluid trajectory due to stochastic fluctuations.
+We refer to this policy as as the \emph{fluid policy} and evaluate its performance based on both the long-run expected cost of the system as well as the expected cost over a finite-horizon of 90 days and starting from different initial states.
 We compare the performance against two benchmark policies:

 \begin{enumerate} \item The \emph{equilibrium policy} which uses the fixed optimal (fluid) long-run average return probability $p_\infty$ at all times.
 This policy ignores the congestion and its associated costs, only considering the direct trade-off between readmission and intervention costs.
-It can be viewed as an optimistic version of the status-quo practice for the hospital readmission application, where only readmission and intervention costs are considered.
+As noted in Section \ref{sec:longrun}, the optimal fixed return probability for the stochastic system that also accounts for steady-state holding costs can be computed numerically; see Section \ref{ap:exact}.
+Here, we use the fluid optimal since it can be viewed as an optimistic version of the status-quo practice for the hospital readmission application, where only readmission and intervention costs are considered.
 By comparing the difference in costs under the fluid policy and the equilibrium policy, we gain an understanding of the value of congestion-awareness. \item The \emph{simple policy} which uses the return probability $p_\infty$ whenever $X(t_k) \leq N$, and the lowest possible return probability $p_l$ (highest level of intervention) whenever the queue is non-empty.
 This policy considers congestion, but not the specific level of congestion.
-By comparing the performance of the fluid policy with that of the simple policy, we thus quantify the value of dynamically adjusting the intervention level in response to varying levels of congestion. \end{enumerate} We compare the fluid policy against these benchmarks by estimating the absolute and relative reduction in the expected cost of the system achieved by the policy.
-The relative reduction is the ratio between the expected cost incurred under the fluid policy and that incurred under the benchmark policy, minus one.
-We construct a confidence interval for this estimate using Fieller's method (\citealt{fieller1932}).
+By comparing the performance of the fluid policy with that of the simple policy, we thus quantify the value of dynamically adjusting the intervention level in response to varying levels of congestion. \end{enumerate}